 The Franklin County Commission recently received its monthly jail construction update from Jennifer Kissinger from Navigate Building Solutions.

 Design-build consultant hired for Cape County justice center

 Cape Girardeau County Commissioners approved a design-build consultant for the new justice-center project, scheduled to begin in 2018.

 The consultant, Navigate Building Solutions of St. Louis, will guide the commissioners through the design and construction of the new facility, and will be under contract.

 The New Wentzville City Hall Will Open Wednesday

 A spokeswoman for the city said Tuesday the move to a new building at 1001 Schroeder Creek Boulevard would increase efficiency.

 Communications Manager Kara Roberson said the city now has employees in five different buildings.
 The new location will bring all the staff into one site.
-Staff have been at the current location at 310 West Pearce Boulevard for more than 30 years, she said.

 "The new central location will be customer focused, allowing residents to pay utility bills, apply for a permit, visit Municipal Court, attend a Board of Aldermen meeting and more — all at one location," Communications Manager Kara Roberson said in a news release.